liveview-native/liveview-client-swiftui/livebooks/markdown/create-a-swiftui-application.md

 To install LiveView Native Form, we need to add the [liveview-native-live-form](https://github.com/liveview-native/liveview-native-live-form) SwiftUI package to our iOS application.
 The steps will be mostly similar to what you have already setup with the `liveview-client-swiftui` package.

-Follow the [LiveView Native Form Installation Guide](https://github.com/liveview-native/liveview-native-live-form?tab=readme-ov-file#liveviewnativeliveform) on that project's README to add the `liveview-native-live-form` package to the SwiftUI application you created in the [Create a SwiftUI Application](https://hexdocs.pm/live_view_native_swiftui/create-a-swiftui-application.html) guide.
+Follow the [LiveView Native Form Installation Guide](https://github.com/liveview-native/liveview-native-live-form?tab=readme-ov-file#liveviewnativeliveform) on that project's README to add the `liveview-native-live-form` package to the SwiftUI application.

 Come back to this guide and continue after you have finished the installation process.